tuftsdatalab/tuftsWorkshops/docs/tutorials/intro-to-python/variables-data-types.md

 - cannot start with a digit
 - these are case sensitive

 Variables, once we assign them to some value, can be passed into functions to accomplish certain tasks.
+Functions, generally speaking, take in some input and spit out some output.
 Let's use the simplist use case, the `print()` function:

 ```
 print('The maximum coverage is ', max_coverage)